CHATTANOOGA VOLLEYBALL CAMPS | Camp Director

-As a member of the Tar Heel staff, he primarily worked with the middle blockers, liberos, defensive specialists and coordinated the team's defensive and blocking systems.
-He coached three American Volleyball Coaches Association (AVCA) All-Americans in middle blocker Heather Brooks and liberos Brianna Eskola and Kaylie Gibson.
+As a member of the Tar Heel staff, he primarily worked with the middle blockers, liberos, defensive specialists and coordinated the team's defensive and blocking systems, while coaching three players to American Volleyball Coaches Association (AVCA) All-American honors.

 In 2008, he guided a defense that ranked second in the nation in digs per set.
 The Tar Heels were also first in the ACC in opponent hitting percentage and second in the league in blocks per set.
 UNC won the ACC title that season, advancing to the second round of the NCAA Tournament.

 Before coming to North Carolina, Filar was on the coaching staff at Memphis beginning in 2005.
 His responsibilities were with the middle blockers and team defensive systems.

 During his two seasons with the Tigers, he coached two AVCA All-Americans, three AVCA All-Midwest Region players and three Conference USA all-league performers.
 Memphis finished with a 27-8 record in 2006 and was one win from the C-USA title.